vertragswecker/heroku-buildpack-source-maps-uploader/README.md

 # Source maps uploader

-This is a tiny build pack to run after the javascript assets are compiled, and source maps are generated to [upload it to Rollbar](https://docs.rollbar.com/docs/source-maps#3-upload-your-source-map-files), so we can have the source maps available before the first error occurrence.
+This is a tiny build pack to run after the javascript assets are compiled, and source maps are generated to [upload it to Rollbar](https://docs.rollbar.com/docs/source-maps#3-upload-your-source-map-files) and upload it to Sentry, so we can have the source maps available before the first error occurrence.

 ## Usage